Endgineer/CurseOfTheAbyss/README.md

 ### Scaled

 Though [Scaled](https://github.com/Lyof429/Scaled) does not interact with this mod, it is still recommended for those that seek increasing difficulty with depth.

+### Music Triggers

+[Music Triggers](https://github.com/TheComputerizer/Music-Triggers) can be used to evoke feelings of awe, dread, and more!

+### Traveler's Titles

+[Traveler's Titles](https://github.com/YUNG-GANG/Travelers-Titles) can be used to evoke feelings of awe, dread, and more- or to simply indicate that the player has reached a certain layer of the Abyss.